Island Dynamics | Lyneborggade 21, st. | 2300 Copenhagen S | Denmark | Tel.: +45 5340 1982 | E-

 How to make a presentation.

 Presentations are welcome on any aspect of urban island studies.
-The deadline for abstracts is 31 May 2017, but we recommend that you submit early so that you have time to take advantage of early registration rates.
+The deadline for abstracts was 31 May 2017, but we will consider abstracts of exceptional interest until 31 July 2017.
 You can propose a presentation here.

 Presentations are invited to address such questions as: